 Linux zipsplit command

 zipsplit is a very simple program which will split an archive into smaller, sequentially-numbered zipfiles.
-This can be useful, for instance, if you need to break an archive into smaller archives which can fit onto removable media of limited capacity.
+This command can be useful, for instance, if you need to break an archive into smaller archives which can fit onto removable media of limited capacity.

 zipsplit does not break the individual files in your archive into smaller pieces; therefore, the minimum size of the split zipfiles is the size of the largest file inside the original archive.